 4. BIG MEAT by Carlton Mellick III

-The kaiju genre (giant monsters à la Godzilla) has become oversaturated ever since Pacific Rim came out, but Mellick gives us a fascinating, original look at what happens afterwards.
+The kaiju genre (giant monsters à la Godzilla) has become oversaturated, but Mellick gives us a fascinating, original look at what happens afterwards.
 His novel explores future Portland where a gargantuan monster corpse rots.
 My new favorite Mellick book.

 5. THIS IS A HORROR BOOK by Charles Austin Muir